netpositive-money/netpositive-money.github.io/elm-pages/content/de/partners/index.md

 So who do these researchers recommend?
 Most of these recommendations are on the effective (but more speculative) side, just because the numbers promise so much more bang for the buck here.
-But we're talking to some classical offsetting providers as well.
+But we're getting to some classical offsetting providers as well.

 Probably the most recommended in the research we looked at is [Clean Air Task